 Comptroller recommends investigation of Olmert

-According to Lindenstrauss, among the issues investigated were the level of intelligence and the readiness of the IDF's emergency storage units.
+Among the issues already investigated by the state comptroller were the level of intelligence and the readiness of the IDF's emergency storage units.